Adventist HealthCare White Oak Medical Center: History

 When Washington Sanitarium first opened in 1907, it was Montgomery County's first cardiac center.
 Today, more than 400 open-heart surgeries and 5,000 interventional cardiology procedures are performed annually at the hospital.

 The founding of Washington Sanitarium by the Seventh-day Adventist Church in 1907 was the beginning of the Adventist HealthCare system.
 After World War I, the Washington Sanitarium began its transition from a long-term to an acute-care facility.
 It changed its name to Washington Sanitarium and Hospital and added an acute-care hospital building for surgical, obstetric and emergency cases.

 Next to the sanitarium, the Adventist Church built a college now called Washington Adventist University.
 The first group of nurses graduated from the hospital in 1909; nurses later received their training at the college, a program that will expand with the School of Health Professions, Science and Wellness, a partnership with Washington Adventist Hospital and Adventist HealthCare, to increase the number of health care professionals in Maryland.

-Dr. Lauretta Kress, wife of the hospital's medical director, Dr. Daniel Kress, was the first female surgeon in Montgomery County.
+Dr. Lauretta E. Kress, wife of the hospital's medical director, Dr. Daniel H. Kress, was the first female surgeon in Montgomery County.
 In 1916, she opened a maternity ward and during her hospital career delivered more than 5,000 babies.
 In 1940, the hospital added the Lisner wing; 10 years later, it added a six-story addition.
 A special procedures room was built in 1959 to study the heart, kidneys, brain and other organs.
 In 1962, the Intensive Care Unit, the second to operate in a metropolitan hospital, opened.